Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 By designer Carol A.L.
-Martin, this tartan echoes the colors of the Peace Rose.
+Martin, this tartan embodies the colors of the Peace Rose.

-Considered one of the greatest roses of its time, developed in 1935, this hybrid rose was in the process of being refined by French hybridizer Francis Meilland during the war.
-It was one item spirited away on some of the last planes to leave France before German occupation during World War II.
-By April 1945, the Conard-Pyle Company introduced this rose in America under the appropriate name of Peace, coincidentally on the very same day that Berlin fell, and the war was pronounced over.
-The ceremony took place at the first annual rose show of the Pacific Rose Society at Pasadena, California.
-Two white doves were released into the heavens, in honor of the new rose symbolizing peace.
+Considered one of the greatest roses of its time, developed in 1935, this hybrid rose was in the process of being refined by French hybridizer Francis Meilland before World War II.
+It was one of the items spirited away on some of the last planes to leave France before the German occupation.

 In 1995, nations around the world paid tribute to the 50th anniversary of the end of World War II, and All-America Rose Selections (AARS) worked to make the Peace rose a focal point of the commemorative ceremonies.

-As proof of its excellent lineage, the descendants of Peace read like a Who's Who of great roses: Royal Highness, Garden Party, Double Delight, Perfume Delight, and Princesse de Monaco, to name but a few.
+As proof of its excellent lineage, the rose descendants of Peace read like a Who's Who of great roses: Royal Highness, Garden Party, Double Delight, Perfume Delight, and Princesse de Monaco, as well as others.